 If you don’t take action within those 15 days—by filing a due process complaint or a request for mediation—the school district may have the right to put its changes into effect.

 Keep in mind some states have more protective “stay put” laws.
 In these states, “stay put” may go into effect automatically, without you taking any action.
 In other states, you can invoke “stay put” rights without filing a formal complaint.
 Check with your Parent Training and Information Center (PTI) for your state’s specific rules.

 The school must follow the “stay put” rule until your dispute is resolved.

 If you ask for a due process hearing, it might take months before a hearing officer decides your case and any appeal process is completed.
 During that time, the school can’t change your child’s IEP.
 It must stay put until the case is resolved.

 There is an exception.

-The school can move your child for up to 45 days (even if you disagree with the move) if keeping him in his current placement is likely to result in injury to himself or others.
+The school can move your child for up to 45 school days (even if you disagree with the move) if keeping him in his current placement is likely to result in injury to himself or others.
 For example, if your child was dealing drugs or carrying a weapon, the school can make the change temporarily.

-During those 45 days, the school is required to provide services to address the child’s behavioral problems.
+During those 45 school days, the school is required to provide services to address the child’s behavioral problems.

 There are a number of ways to resolve disputes.